step-/find-n-run/README.md

 ## Old News

+ * 13-Jun-2016 Release 2.2.0 is a recommended upgrade for all users.
  * 25-Apr-2016 Release 2.1.1 is a recommended upgrade for all users.
  * 11-Mar-2016 Release 2.1.0 is a recommended upgrade for all users.
  * 23-Jan-2016 Release 2.0.0 adds plugins and new features!